 Q: Where does my party need to drive to meet my tour coordinator for check-in?

 A: Please click on our Location/Map Page, for a Map and Driving Directions.

 Q: Who can go on a Lava Ocean Tour?
 Are there restrictions or precautions for passengers to consider?

 A: We accept travelers ages 4 years old and up, (6+ twilight) no exceptions.
 You may experience our vessel navigating over a variety of ocean conditions.
 Each passenger must be hands free and able to support his/her self.
 This is an adventurous type tour that may not be for everyone!
-We do not allow passengers that are pregnant, or have experienced any type of recent or chronic neck/back injuries, osteoporosis, heart conditons or other serious health concerns.
-Before departure, note boarding is on dry dock and there are approximately 6-8 solid ladder-type steps all guests ascend to board.
+We do not allow passengers that are pregnant, or have experienced any type of recent or chronic neck, back or hip injuries, osteoporosis, heart conditons or other serious health concerns.
+Before departure, note boarding is on dry dock and there are approximately 6-8 solid A-frame ladder-type steps all guests ascend to board.
 Please notify our reservation specialist of any particular inability or questions in handling this tour.
-We apologize, but we currently operate with a max passenger weight of 300 lbs.
-We are compassionate about any disabilities, weight or special accomodations and trust you will inform us correctly when creating your reservation.
+We currently operate with a max individual passenger weight of 250 lbs and ages 4 thru age 75 We are compassionate about any disabilities, weight or special accomodations and trust you will inform us correctly when creating your reservation.
 We reserve the right to determine any particular passengers in-ability to handle this tour at check-in, with your safety as the deciding factor.

 Q: How long will my Lava Ocean Tour take?